 The orchestra has developed important, lasting partnerships with several organisations.
 The FSO has worked on several projects with the Youth Orchestra of Hammersmith and Fulham (YOoHF).
 The orchestra is currently a partner organization of the Tri-Borough Music Hub for the London boroughs of Kensington and Chelsea, Hammersmith and Fulham, and Westminster, providing opportunities for young musicians to experience the symphony orchestra in rehearsal and performance.
 Since 2005 the FSO has had an association with the BBC Symphony Orchestra.
 The two orchestras have worked together on several projects and broadcasts.
 On several occasions the two orchestras have combined to work on a large orchestral work over the course of an evening.
 FSO collaborated on two BBC composer weekends.
 In 2006, FSO took part in a performance at the Barbican as part of the BBC festival, Get Carter!
 The FSO’s performance of Judith Weir’s Alverley Symphonies in 2008 as part of the BBC Weir weekend was broadcast on Radio 3.
 FSO has in recent years worked closely with the excellent choir the Fulham Camerata.

 A strong social aspect is a vital part of the orchestra’s personality, and informs the enthusiasm, supportiveness, energy and engagement found in rehearsals and performance.
-The orchestra enjoys several specially organized social events throughout the year, both in and out of London – recently including dance lessons, concert trips, occasional parties and weekends away.
+The orchestra enjoys several specially organized social events throughout the year, both in and out of London, including concert trips, occasional parties and weekends away.

 Adult players of all ages are welcome in the orchestra and many enjoy it so much they stay for decades (the average age of the orchestra is currently mid-30s, the orchestra attracts many young players fresh from university or music college as well as diverse professionals of all ages).

-As the orchestra looks towards its 60th Anniversary Season in 2018, it can look back on more than five decades of playing a crucial and central part of musical life in London, and on providing a huge number of exciting opportunities and experiences to players and audiences in its community.
+The orchestra can look back on more than six decades of playing a crucial and central part of musical life in London, and on providing a huge number of exciting opportunities and experiences to players and audiences in its community.